nleporati/ngx-rut/README.md

 ngx-rut exposes multiple features that can be used to perform input validation and formatting.
 Probably you want to use one of the following:

 - `RutValidatorDirective`: Exposes the `rutValidate` directive (to attach to models or inputs) and the RutValidator class to be used as `Validator` on reactive forms.
-- `RutPipe`: Exposes the `RutPipe` pipe to format rut numbers on templates
+- `RutPipe`: Exposes the `RutPipe` pipe to format or clean rut numbers on templates.
 - `RutDirective`: Exposes the `rutFormat` directive to format RUT inputs.

 #### RutValidator